-- Temporary acoustic concrete barriers with plywood hoardings around most of the perimeter of the Mayoral Drive site, except where a gate is required for access at one end.
+• Temporary concrete barriers with plywood hoardings are to be installed around the perimeter of each of the CSA, except where a gate is required for access.
 Temporary acoustic barriers are also proposed at the Greys Avenue Site during trenchless construction.
-The proposed site hoardings are shown in - Figure 6.
+The proposed site hoardings are shown in Figure 6.